 The following courses for club directors will be held at Patcham during 2019 :-

 For further details or to register for a course, please see the English Bridge & Development web-site and the current schedule for all Club Tournament Director Training Courses.

-Among the next SCCBA events are :-
+Among the next SCCBA events are the :-